 They have reached this little unknown tax in retirement called IRMAA and now they want to know how to avoid it.

-Thankfully, learning how to avoid IRMAA is not an overly complex or even strenuous process, but the simplest way to learn how to avoid IRMAA is to understand what it is, who it is for and how someone reaches it in the first place.
+Thankfully, avoiding IRMAA is not an overly complex or even strenuous process, but the simplest way to learn to avoid IRMAA is to understand what it is, who it is for and how someone reaches it in the first place.

 After this point avoiding IRMAA is extremely simple in theory, but as you will see extremely difficult to do under current financial planning mantras.